This topic covers the Reports screen. You will learn how to generate, organize and send flight information.

 RAIM Validate Button

-RAIM is not available to all customers, contact your Account Manager for more information.
+RAIM is not available to all customers, contact support for more information.

 The RAIM Validate button sends a validation request for the loaded flight plan to the DW International RAIM web service.
 Any errors in the validation process will appear in the error bar and a failure icon will appear in the RAIM Validate button.
 A successful validation will result in a success icon appearing in the RAIM Validate button.
 This can also be defaulted in FOMS Menu 170.

 NFP has the ability to add RAIM validation (i.e., pass or fail) messages to the flight package.
 This functionality is format-dependent.
-Contact your Account Manager for more information on configuring your formats.
+Contact support for more information on configuring your formats.